 The MSW program structure allows for specialized and highly individualized student learning.
 Each student selects a field of practice around which to focus his or her course work, field practicum and project or thesis.
 Potential areas for student specialization relate to faculty members' expertise and include (but are not limited to) the following:

-- child welfare, mental health, juvenile justice, employment and income security, school social work, gerontology, and women's studies.
+- child welfare, mental health, juvenile justice, employment and income security, school social work, gerontology, and gender and women's studies.

 MSW: Gerontology Specialization